-But how do we know that the tectonic plates didn’t start moving after Adam and Eve’s fall out with God?
+How do we know the tectonic plates didn’t start moving after Adam and Eve’s fall out with God?

 Now while it can be comforting to believe that natural disasters were not an early feature of life on earth, there is little evidence to support this kind of thinking.
 The reason being that the earth’s surface is made up from a series of plates that fit haphazardly together.
 Although these plates provide a reasonably stable environment for human existence, they are also prone to occasional shifts as they rub one against another.
 When this occurs, tectonic movement happens with the possibility of earthquakes, volcanic activity, and tsunamis.